 Reed Chillcheater decks are nice to use and very good for expeditions as they are light, quick drying and don’t drip down your legs when you get out of the boat.
 However, they are not robust enough for rescue practice etc.

 Rubber allergies are becoming more common, in that case, Reed is the only choice.
 Both neoprene and Reed must be the right size for the cockpit.
-Too loose and they will not seal, too tight and you might not be able to get them on by yourself, a problem if you are last on the water.
-Rinsing them in freshwater after every use and whenever possible on expeditions will much prolong their lives.
+Too loose and they will not seal, too tight and you might not be able to get them on or off by yourself, a problem if you are alone.
+Rinsing them in freshwater after every use and whenever possible on expeditions will prolong their life.

 It takes quite a while to gain the experience necessary to judge how to dress for the conditions.
 Look at what other people are wearing and ask advice.
 Hypothermia is possible even on a sunny day in mid-Summer if you are not properly clothed.
 Inadequate clothing is a risk not only to yourself but also the security of the group.
 Sun stroke is also a hazard and can be due to not wearing enough clothes.